RedPointGlobal/redpoint-rpi/docs/readme-terraform.md

 ## Overview

 The Terraform modules in `deploy/terraform/modules/` provision cloud infrastructure and generate a valid Helm overrides file from the provisioned resource outputs.
-This gives you a single `terraform apply` that creates everything needed for RPI — database, identity, secrets store, and a ready-to-use values file.
+This gives you a single `terraform apply` that creates everything needed for RPI: database, identity, secrets store, and a ready-to-use values file.

 ## Available Modules